A-Jansen/Mix-Match-ML-toolkit/README.md

 Take the placement of the RFID readers into account, they should be placed directly under thecut out rounded rectangle in which the tokens will be placed.
 Best to attach them to the top for reliable readings.

 ## Tokens
 The tokens are made of two layers (4 mm and 2mm) mdf and 3mm synthetic felt with Mifare classic 1K tags as stickers attached at the bottom.
+The files for lasercutting can be found [here](https://github.com/A-Jansen/M21/tree/main/sensor%20board/Files%20for%20lasercutting).

 ### Materials
 <ul>